Overview

 General requirements

-- To be considered for admission to the MA in History programme, an applicant will normally possess an honours primary degree result of Second Class Honours Grade 1 (2H1) (or equivalent) in History, or a cognate/suitable subject (normally in the Arts, Humanities, Social Sciences or Law).
+- To be considered for admission to the MA in History programme, an applicant will normally possess a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in History, or a cognate/suitable subject (normally in the Arts, Humanities, Social Sciences or Law).
 For North American students a cumulative GPA of 3.3 is normal.

 -